ChenweWu/personal-website/content/publication/example2/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Lisa Lin
+- Lisa Lin 1
-- Bradley E
+- Bradley E 2
+- Chenwei Wu 3
+- ..
-- admin
+- David Dodell-Feder

 date: "2020-07-01T00:00:00Z"